 - You can’t negotiate for a Gondola Ride.
 Venice has a law that states what the price of the Venice Gondola ride tickets should be at.
 The more you pay, the longer your ride will be, the less you pay the shorter.
 Whichever way you go make sure you discuss costs and duration length before you get into the Gondola to avoid frustration after.
 Gondola rides are more expensive at night.

 - Gondolas can fit 6 people, we did it with just the two of us and could stretch out and relax more as a result, however, you pay for the Gondola, so more people = less cost per person.

-- If you want a serenaded ride, you will be expected to pay more.
+- You will be expected to pay more if you want a serenaded ride.
 We got serenaded for free because our Gondolier was awesome.
-However we never asked for it, it was spontaneous.
+However, we never asked for it, it was spontaneous.

-- For current costs, hop over to the official Gondola Website here.
-You can also pre-book your Venice Gondola Ride on this website here.
+- You can pre-book your Venice Gondola Ride on this website here.

 Tip: There is one Venice Gondola ‘driver' who is revered on Tripadvisor.
 Everyone raves about his services.
-Whilst we did not use him, if you want to ensure your Gondola experience is pleasantly memorable, shout Luca an email -- [email protected]
+While we did not use him, if you want to ensure your Gondola experience is pleasantly memorable, shout Luca an email – [email protected]

 7. Venture inside the Basilica di San Marco, Venice

-- Skip-the-line Tickets: The queue for the Basilica can get very long and waiting time around 45min is normal.
-We bought a Skip-The-Line ticket for only 2 Euros, which allowed us much quicker access into the Basilica and we cannot recommend this option highly enough!
+- Skip-the-line Tickets: The queue for the Basilica can get very long, and a waiting time of around 45min is normal.
+We bought a Skip-The-Line ticket for only 2 Euros, which allowed us much quicker access to the Basilica, and we cannot recommend this option highly enough!